tmforum-oda/ai-canvas-architecture/decision-log/ADR-007-data-resource-architecture.md

 ```
 This resource allows the Canvas control plane to understand the data dependencies of a component.

+Discussion topic: If agents do not create data products, and if agents only reference and interact with data products via higher level interfaces (catalog / mcp / data platform SDK), are physicalStorage characteristics still relevant?
+Or should they be abstracted and left to the data provider to manage?

 # Data Governance Responsibility